Here is some of my work. I also link to most of my stories from my blog.

 Da Capo, April 2013

-I’m delighted to be a contributor to this book.
-It’s about how to be a science writer…while also paying your rent and not making yourself and everyone around you miserable.
+I contributed two boxes to this book about how to be a science writer…while also paying your rent.

 Polar Discovery Expedition 5: Bering Sea Ecosystem

-I spent six weeks on the U.S. Coast Guard Cutter Healy in the Bering Sea.
-Every day photographer Chris Linder and I posted a set of pictures and a story.
-I wrote about some of the many science projects going on aboard the ship–and about topics like how you feed 122 people for six weeks without a port call.
+Every day photographer Chris Linder and I posted a set of pictures and a story from the U.S. Coast Guard Cutter Healy in the Bering Sea.
+I wrote about some of the many science projects going on aboard the ship–and about other topics, like how you feed 122 people for six weeks without a port call.